qcr/armer/README.md

 ## Examples

-Examples of interfacing with the driver can be found in the examples folder.
+Examples of interfacing with the driver can be found in the [examples folder](https://github.com/qcr/armer/tree/devel-faith/examples).

-An example for launching a Panda sim can be run from the workspace main directory via the following command after roslaunching the Panda model sim.
+An example[(panda_example.py)](https://github.com/qcr/armer/blob/devel-faith/examples/panda_example.py) for interacting with a Panda sim can be run from the workspace main directory via the following command after roslaunching the Panda model sim config.

 ```sh
 python3 armer/examples/panda_example.py
 ```

-Alternatively, an example for launching a UR5 sim can be run from the workspace main directory via the following command after roslaunching the UR5 model sim.
+Alternatively, an example[(ur5_example.py)](https://github.com/qcr/armer/blob/devel-faith/examples/ur5_example.py) for interacting with a UR5 sim can be run from the workspace main directory via the following command after roslaunching the UR5 model sim config.

 ```sh
 python3 armer/examples/ur5_example.py